Impact Careers Full-time

 • Develop, implement and adapt state-of-the-art and novel data science and artificial intelligence techniques emerging from the Institute and elsewhere to problems faced by the Turing's partners.

-• Present, disseminate and explain our work including documenting capabilities, processes, and systems for effective and efficient reuse across multiple domains; presentation at Defence and Security programme events and wider Turing events; presentation at Partner reading groups, conferences and to Partner stakeholders; publication, support and maintenance of research/prototype software.
+• Present, disseminate and explain our work including documenting capabilities, processes, and systems for effective and efficient reuse across multiple domains; presentation at Defence and Security programme events including monthly meetups and wider Turing events; presentation at Partner reading groups, conferences and to Partner stakeholders; publication, support and maintenance of research/prototype software.

 Impact